rivergillis/jekyll-blog/_posts/malloc-post/2020-11-07-demystifying-malloc.md

 // But how do we free a from here?
 ```

 This is the age-old problem of trying to delete something from the middle of the stack.
-We could pop everything off of the stack until we reach the memory we're trying to delete (storing it somewhere else, a disk for instance), then pop the item to delete, then push everything else back onto the stack.
+We could pop everything off of the stack until we reach the memory we're trying to delete (storing it somewhere else, we could even use the disk), then pop the item to delete, then push everything else back onto the stack.
 This would be miserably slow.
 We could also abandon the stack mentality and just use `memcpy` to copy over the old bytes.
 This would also be very slow, usually we expect `free` to take an insignificant amount of time to complete.
 In either of these cases, we've created a new problem: when shifting all of the old memory to utilize the newly free'd space, all of the pointers in the program refering to that old memory would be invalidated.

 It looks like we're going to have take matters into our own hands.
 Maybe in the future we'll have more memory than we know what to do with and never free anything.
 Until then we'll need to do something clever.
 We have one thing going for us though, `malloc` always returns a pointer to *contiguous* memory.
-If we have a single "hole" of free'd memory in the heap large enough to use somewhere, we can use it.
+If we have a single "hole" of `free`d memory in the heap large enough to use somewhere, we can use it.
 It's simply a matter, then, of us keeping track of the allocated chunks (and the "holes" created by `free`ing those chunks) ourselves.

 Let's set up a general outline of what we want to accomplish.